 - Connect the power adapter if it’s not already connected.

-- Hold down Control+Shift+Alt and the power button for around four seconds.
+- Hold down Control-Shift-Option and the power button for around four seconds.

 - Release the keys and press the power button to start your Mac again.